lucaslovercio/LSMprocessing/README.md

 ## Introduction

-This repository contains
+It is provided:
 * Dataset of annotated DAPI-stained and PHH3-stained slices.
 * Scripts and pretrained U-net for segmentating mesenchyme and neural ectodem in Lightsheet Microscopy (LSM)  DAPI-stained images.
-* Pretrained network for segmenting cells in DAPI-stained slices using the Fiji-plugin by Falk et al. 2019.
+* Pretrained network for segmenting cells in DAPI-stained slices using the Fiji-plugin by Falk et al. (2019).
-* Pretrained network for segmenting proliferative cells in PHH3-stained slices using the Fiji-plugin by Falk et al. 2019.
+* Pretrained network for segmenting proliferative cells in PHH3-stained slices using the Fiji-plugin by Falk et al. (2019).

 ## License